-The Educational Psychology Program Area of Study (PAS) allows students to examine and evaluate psychological principles in a variety of education settings across the lifespan.
-Specifically, we focus on psychological principles that encompass: (1) cognition/ metacognition; (2) motivation and self-regulation; and (3) human development, identity and social processes.
+Examine and evaluate psychological principles in a variety of education settings across the lifespan.
+Specifically, you will focus on psychological principles that encompass: cognition/ metacognition; motivation and self-regulation; and human development, identity and social processes.

 Literacy & English Language Arts Education

-The Literacy and English Language Arts Education doctorate is designed for individuals with interests in literacy, reading, new literacies and English education research, scholarship and teacher preparation.
-The program primarily prepares students for roles as teacher educators and researchers in higher education or in instructional leadership roles at school district and state levels or education-related private industry.
-Individuals seeking admission to this program should have a strong background in this concentration and a desire to conduct original research in these fields.
+We've designed this program for individuals interested in literacy, reading, new literacies and English education research, scholarship and teacher preparation.
+We primarily prepare students for roles as teacher educators and researchers in higher education or instructional leadership roles at school district and state levels or education-related private industry.

-The Social Studies Education Program Area of Study (PAS) continues a proud tradition at North Carolina State University of preparing social studies teacher educators and educational researchers who are ready to lead.
-Our candidates develop a deep understanding of foundational as well as contemporary social studies scholarship.
-Graduates are prepared to conduct educational research, support the preparation of preservice social studies teachers, provide professional development to experienced teachers, and contribute to the knowledge base of the field of the social studies.
+We prepare social studies teacher educators and educational researchers ready to lead.
+Our graduates develop a deep understanding of foundational and contemporary social studies scholarship so they can conduct educational research, support the preparation of preservice social studies teachers, provide professional development to experienced teachers, and contribute to the knowledge base of the field of the social studies.